UltraRossa/frontend-project-46/README.md

     ```
 Minimal version of node.js is v20.1.0
 ## Quick start
-Type `genddiff --help` to see help.
+Type `gendiff --help` to see help.

 Available options are:
 `-V, --version`- output the version number